DELETE ALL OF MR. LE DUC’s INSTRUCTIONS AFTER COMPLETING THEM

 STUDIO (SONGWRITING)

-Write a reflection on what you learned.
-How interested were you in learning about songwriting, music composition structure, and music production?
+How interested in songwriting, song structure, and music production?

 Your score: ?